 - Contact name, email address and any other personal information or comments you include within the body of the contact form on our website, booking forms, consent and waiver forms, emergency contact forms, application forms for job vacancies and nurture group placements, DBS checks on staff and volunteers, and anonymous information provided by you, to help us monitor compliance with our Equality, Diversity and Inclusion Polilcy.

 - The IP address you expose to us when submitting forms or comments on our website.

-- Photos and video of you, or children who are responsible for whilst at our site.
+- Photos and video of you, or children you are responsible for whilst you, or they attend our site.